-Monday 4:00pm to 5:30pm (non-exam days) or by appointment; 12:00noon - 3:00pm exam days
+Monday 3:30pm to 5:00pm (non-exam days) or by appointment

 COURSE OVERVIEW:

 Increasing business competition requires organizations to not only develop realistic and achievable strategies, but also to develop and analyze goals in financial terms and evaluate performance.
 Organizational efficiency requires all spending to be viewed as an investment, with spending decisions based on strategic vision and the capabilities needed to deliver value from that investment.
 Managers must analyze decisions from a financial perspective, gain a deeper understanding of how resources are deployed throughout an organization, and understand how to leverage cost analysis to position the organization for strategic success.